Indexing Techniques for Graph Reachability Queries: Background

 \section{Background}

 \textit{Plain graphs} are graphs with only vertices and edges, denoted as $\mathcal{G}=(V,E)$, where $V$ is a set of vertices and $E$ is a set of edges, \textit{e.g.}, Fig. \ref{fig:graphs}(a).
 Queries in plain graphs include only topological predicates. \textit{Edge-labeled graphs} \cite{10.5555/3307192,10.1145/3104031} augment plain graphs by assigning labels to edges, \textit{i.e.}, $\mathcal{G}=(V,E,\mathcal{L})$, where $\mathcal{L}$ is a set of labels and each $e \in E$ is assigned a label in $\mathcal{L}$, \textit{e.g.}, Fig. \ref{fig:graphs}(b).
-Queries in edge-labeled graphs include predicates on edge labels in addition to topological predicates. \textit{Property graphs} \cite{10.5555/3307192,10.1145/3104031} extend edge-labeled graphs by adding attributes as key/value pairs to vertices and edges, \textit{e.g.}, the property graph shown in Fig. \ref{fig:graphs}(c) extends the edge-labeled graph in Fig. \ref{fig:graphs}(b) by adding attributes \texttt{name} and \texttt{livesIn} to each vertex and attribute \texttt{date} to each edge.
-Queries in property graphs might exhibit additional predicates on the properties.
+Queries in edge-labeled graphs include predicates on edge labels in addition to topological predicates. \textit{Property graphs} \cite{10.5555/3307192,10.1145/3104031} extend edge-labeled graphs by adding attributes as key/value pairs to vertices and edges.
+An example of property graph is presented in our online appendix \cite{zhang2023indexingtechniquesgraphreachability}.